Oto Biederman: Youth

 Biederman was born in Brandýs nad Labem in 1973, but his family soon moved to Tlustovousy (now part of Tuklaty).
-In his early life he didn't differ much from his peers, as he came from a loving family, was an average student and did not cause trouble at school.
+In his early life, he didn't differ much from his peers, as he came from a loving family, was an average student and did not cause trouble at school.
 After primary school, he began his studies in the field of biochemistry with a focus on distillery and viticulture at the Kojetín secondary vocational school.
 In the second year, he was forced to interrupt school due to disciplinary problems and went to work in the Kolín distillery.
-After a year, he returned to learning and graduated with honors.
+After a year, he returned to learning and graduated with honours.
 Biederman worked in the distillery until 1993, and since he began to develop an intensive interest in weapons and martial arts, he found a job as a security guard.
 He went through several security agencies before he stopped working completely in 1994.

 Murders

 Josef Dovhanič (36)

-In the spring of 1993, SAFE-GUARD's operational director Ivan Vrábel was scheduled to work with two other employees, Roman Procházka and Jiří Šťastný, whom planned to a Krone department store in Prague.
+In the spring of 1993, SAFE-GUARD's operational director Ivan Vrábel was scheduled to work with two other employees, Roman Procházka and Jiří Šťastný, who planned to rob a Krone department store in Prague.
 The guarding of the facility was provided by their agency, so they had a good overview of the building's security.
 Procházka and Šťastný had to get in service uniforms to the back door, eliminate the guard and rob the safe.
 None of them, however, was willing to kill the guard, and so, they convinced Oto Biederman after two previous unsuccessful attempts.
 On the night of 6–7 July, Šťastný, Procházka and Biederman went to the Krone department store dressed in the uniforms, which was located on the corner of Jindřišská Street and Wenceslas Square.
 As Procházka guarded the building's front, Biederman attacked the guard Josef Dovhanič with a tonfa.
-When he fell on the ground, the two criminals cut him with a wire before finally stabbing the victim with a knife and a needle.
+When he fell to the ground, the two criminals cut him with a wire before finally stabbing the victim with a knife and a needle.
 The trio took away more than 3,000,000 CZK from the store, from which Biederman only received 200,000.